microsoft/nni/docs/en_US/Tuner/BohbAdvisor.rst

 HB (Hyperband)
 ^^^^^^^^^^^^^^

 We follow Hyperband’s way of choosing the budgets and continue to use SuccessiveHalving.
-For more details, you can refer to the `Hyperband in NNI <HyperbandAdvisor>`__ and the `reference paper for Hyperband <https://arxiv.org/abs/1603.06560>`__.
+For more details, you can refer to the `Hyperband in NNI <HyperbandAdvisor.rst>`__ and the `reference paper for Hyperband <https://arxiv.org/abs/1603.06560>`__.
 This procedure is summarized by the pseudocode below.

 .. image:: ../../img/bohb_1.png